zsoltc/gradient-generator/README.md

 console.log(color);
 </script>
 ```
-There is also a canvas example which might be more interesting than logging RGB values in the console. :)
+There are also some canvas examples which might be more interesting than logging RGB values in the console. :)

 ## AMD, CommonJS
 The project is built with [Browserify](http://browserify.org) `--standalone` option which generates [UMD](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) modules, so there should be no problem using this library in these environments.